 Pizarro, known for his versatility, creativity, and technical skills, has been a standout performer in both domestic and international competition.
 With stints at Pachuca, Chivas Guadalajara, and Monterrey, Pizarro has won multiple league titles and was part of the Mexican national team that triumphed in the 2019 CONCACAF Gold Cup.

 Upon joining Inter Miami, Pizarro was expected to play a pivotal role in the team’s success as they embarked on their MLS journey.
-The Mexican international quickly became an essential figure in the team’s midfield, showcasing his skills and contributing with goals and assists throughout the season.
+The Mexican international struggled however, with inconsistent performances and accusations of being a little ‘sleepy’.
+On top of the challenges that come with being part of an expansion team, Pizarro’s stay in the MLS was not a happy one.

-Rodolfo Pizarro’s transfer to Inter Miami signified a major milestone for the club and the league as a whole.
+Nevertheless, Rodolfo Pizarro’s transfer to Inter Miami signified a major milestone for the club and the league as a whole.
 His arrival in MLS demonstrated the league’s growing appeal to established international talent and highlighted the ambition of new franchises like Inter Miami to make their mark on the global soccer stage.

 Top 5 Most Expensive Outgoing Transfers in MLS History